 Assemblies and tutorial activities actively challenge stereotypes and reinforce messages of tolerance and respect for others no matter their ethnicity, beliefs, gender or disability.
 We have a strict behaviour policy which excludes students for racist or homophobic bullying.
 We exclude also for verbal abuse to staff and fellow students.
 The weekly Newsletter, celebrates cultural events, and celebrates successes of all students.
 Assemblies cover a variety of topics, including: Yom Kippur; International Day of Peace; Black History Month; Ramadan, Diwali; International Day for Tolerance; Hanukah; Martin Luther King Day; Chinese New Year; Passover.

-At Twickenham Academy, we actively challenge students, staff or parents expressing opinions contrary to the values we hold as a school and those that underpin the fabric of a democratic Britain.
+At Twickenham School, we actively challenge students, staff or parents expressing opinions contrary to the values we hold as a school and those that underpin the fabric of a democratic Britain.
 We take seriously our responsibilities as set out within the Government’s Prevent Strategy designed to tackle ‘extremist’ views and prevent children being radicalised (2011).
-This statement will be reviewed in July 2017 in consultation with Staff, Parents and Students.
+This statement will be reviewed in July 2018 in consultation with Staff, Parents and Students.